 - He destroyed reputations and even property of those to tried to expose the truth.
 In fact, today Mormon apostles frequently say that Joseph was sent to Carthage jail on “trumped up” charges.
 This is not true.
 Joseph was arrested for his role in destroying a printing press that printed only one edition, which published details about Mormon polygamy.
 Joseph was militant about defending these lies.

-- For example, Joseph said under oath, “What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
-I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers.”” (see History of the Church Vol. 6 Chap.
+- A lawsuit of “adultery” was brought against Joseph to which he replied in a sermon, “Another indictment has been got up against me…What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
+I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers.” (see History of the Church Vol. 6 Chap.
 19)

 - Emma was aware of what was going on to some degree, but Joseph did his best to keep it a secret from her.
-For example, some of his young wives recall Joseph asking them to burn his letters in order to keep them from Emma (and others).
-He even got members of Emma’s Relief Society (who happened to be married to him) to spy on Emma, lie to her and then report back to him.
-(There are too many sources to list here.
-I recommend Mormon Polygamy: A History by Van Wagoner as a good starting point.)
+For example, some of his young wives recall Joseph asking them to burn his letters in order to keep them from Emma (and others) (see Mormon Enigma: Emma Hale Smith, by Linda King Newell and Valeen Tippetts Avery, University of Illinois Press, 1994, p.
+138.).

 - When the Mormons traveled West, there was no longer the need to keep their doctrine of plural marriage a secret.
 This was disturbing to many members at first because they had been told many times by their leaders that the rumors of polygamy were dirty lies.
 (There are too many sources to list here.
 I recommend Mormon Polygamy: A History by Van Wagoner as a good starting point.)